 Renown for her phenomenal spontaneous freestyle ability, high energy and lyrical prowess, staHHr has more than earned those “two H’s for hip hop” in her attribute.
 She has worked and performed with a diverse group of artists that includes DOOM, Del, John Robinson, El da Sensei (Artifacts), Tiye Phoenix, Queen Herawin (The Juggaknots), Smif N Wessun/Boot Camp Clik, dead prez, Ab-Soul, Luciano, Amiri Baraka, Shinehead, Sha Stimuli, Planet Asia, Immortal Technique, Homeboy Sandman, Bocafloja, AG (DITC), J-Live and C-Rayz Walz.
 She has performed at several events to raise awareness and advocate for justice for Mumia Abu Jamal, Troy Davis, Assata Shakur and Mutulu Shakur.

-Most recently, staHHr headlined The B-Side Hip Hop Festival in Birmingham, UK (2019) and released “Respect Due”, a series of photos, videos and freestyles that pay homage to her favorite and often unsung legends in hip hop.
+Most recently, staHHr headlined The B-Side Hip Hop Festival in Birmingham, UK (2019) and released “Respect Due”, a series of photos, videos and “restyles” paying homage to her favorite and often unsung legends in hip hop.
 The digital compilation, set to 13 of staHHr’s favorite instrumentals, was released February 2018.
 It was included in Bandcamp’s “Best of Hip Hop” March 2018.
 Currently, staHHr is working on new music and touring.
 Poised with mic in hand and an unending reservoir of lyrics, staHHr’s mission and focus is simple: preserve, innovate, heal and bring balance to the culture of hip hop.

 BOOKING: Khameelah Elfirstname.lastname@example.org